 If you are joining our student officer programme, studying for a policing degree, your probation period will be three years.
 If you join us as a graduate, studying towards a diploma, your probation will be two years.
 During this time you will be supported and assessed to ensure you are lawful and legal to independently carry out the role of a police officer.

 If that’s not enough to convince you, let’s talk about money.
-Your starting salary will be £21,525 on the student officer degree programme, or £22,550 if you join us as a graduate, on the degree-holder entry programme.
-This will rise once you become a fully-fledged officer your salary is determined nationally.
+Your starting salary will be £22,065 on the student officer degree programme (PCDA), or £23,115 if you join us as a graduate, on the degree-holder entry programme (PCDA).
+This will rise annually and within five years it’ll be around £30,000.

 Who knows, you could soon be working towards promotion and working your way up through the ranks.
 We have Fast Track programmes and various other development opportunities to help you progress or specialise in your police career.
 Maybe becoming a detective or a traffic officer is your dream, or maybe entering the world of counter terrorism is the path for you.
 It’s all possible and the salary is very competitive.